 4. Help with personal hygiene and care

-For many elderly loved ones, help is only brought in once they start having difficulty with the more intimate tasks of daily life, known as the activities of daily living.
-Getting assistance with bathing, using the toilet, cleaning up after being sick, or washing and combing their hair can be a necessary step for aging in place.
+For many aging loved ones, help is only brought in once they start having difficulty with the more intimate tasks of daily life, known as the activities of daily living (ADLs).
+Getting assistance with bathing, using the toilet, cleaning up after being sick or washing and combing their hair can be a necessary step for aging in place.
 Since it’s a delicate topic, be sure that the caregiver is kind natured and patient.
 You’ll also want anyone handling hygiene care to have a good track record for working with the elderly.

 5. Assisting with meals and nutrition